gitcompu/pcbwork/PCBHatHat.md

   12) Similarly Rx/Tx are also straight conncted to the connector pin (connector RX-TX @ Middle Right) with no control by any jumper (note that even FTDI connector also use same pins so do not use FTDI and RX-TX connector at same time - ubnless you know exactly what you are doing).
   13) Mega 328 pins INT0 and INT1 are exposed via connector INTR-IN (@ Right Middle) - you can use them as INT pins or normal I/O pins depending on your program.
   14) Connector PROG328 (as well PROG328-2 both @ Right Middle) expose MISO, MOSI, SCK and RST pin so that you can use Arduino as ISP to load code into Mega 328 (if Mega 328 already conntains a bootloader then even FTDI pin is enough to program via Tx/Rx pins).

+### Operating board at 3.3V
+  - Note that its possible to make this board work at 3.3 V as well (choose EXT power then supply 3.3.
+V at the EXT Supply) but problem is that LM1117 low dropout regulator may not fucntion well and not able to generate 3.3 V. In such situation you have to set 3.3 V jumper to PI.
+But most of the sensors on board require 5V supply so this may not work in practice.
+But all the sensors (except Joystick whose output directly connected to Mega pin A2/A3) are connected to Mega 328 via jumpers.
+So if you operate board on 3.3. volt do not route any sensor pins to Mega 328 via jumpers and do not connect JoyStick as well.
+At the same time do not use FTDI or Arduino as ISP at all .
+SO under these strict condition you can operate board at 3.3V.